 - All copies, including electronic copies of embargoed materials, must be kept confidential and must not be forwarded in any form.
 This means it cannot be emailed, phoned, faxed, texted, or sent by any other form of transmission.

-- Technical briefings are intended to provide additional insight and answer questions about the embargoed content.
-Information provided during technical briefings is not for attribution.
+- Media briefings are intended to provide additional insight and answer questions about the embargoed content.
+Information provided during media briefings is not for attribution.
 It is for background information only.
+Any media briefings on the specific contents of a Bill will only occur after the Bill’s introduction in the Assembly.

 - An authorized Government of Alberta official will inform those participating in the embargo when the embargo will be lifted.